overvis/overvis-docs/ocp-visualizations/02-basic-example/README.md

 [< Return to the table of contents](../README.md)

-In this tutorial we will create a simple SVG visualization that will show a refrigeration equipment in a cold storage room and have several interactive elements.
+In this tutorial, we will create a simple SVG visualization.
+It will represent some refrigeration equipment in a cold storage room and have several interactive elements.

 ![Final result](img-result.png)